kubernetes/website/content/en/docs/concepts/configuration/overview.md

 - Put object descriptions in annotations, to allow better introspection.

-## "Naked" Pods vs ReplicaSets, Deployments, and Jobs
+## "Naked" Pods versus ReplicaSets, Deployments, and Jobs

 - Don't use naked Pods (that is, Pods not bound to a [ReplicaSet](/docs/concepts/workloads/controllers/replicaset/) or [Deployment](/docs/concepts/workloads/controllers/deployment/)) if you can avoid it.
 Naked Pods will not be rescheduled in the event of a node failure.